 Rohingya refugee crisis

 On 25 August 2017, a massive exodus of 745,000 Rohingya refugees began to flee Myanmar.
-Now, more than three years on, nearly one million people remain stranded in vast refugee camps.
+Now, more than four years on, nearly 900,000 people remain stranded in vast refugee camps.

 In that first month, a concerted campaign of violence was unleashed by the Myanmar authorities against Rohingya people in the country’s Rakhine State.
 By the end of the year, more than 660,000 people had crossed the border into Bangladesh.